DBAG Class 425: Description

 It is a high-powered, light-weight vehicle with high acceleration for short- and medium-distance services with frequent stops.
 The aluminium superstructure was built as flat as possible, both to minimize drag and to ease automated cleaning.
-The acceleration is achieved by distributing traction motors among eight of the train's ten axles including two of the three jacobs bogies.
+The acceleration is achieved by distributing traction motors among eight of the train's ten axles.

-It is based on the Class 423 design, but lacks a third set of doorways in the centre of each car.
+The Class 425 are similar to Deutsche Bahn's Class 424 and Class 423 trainsets.

+A Class 425 unit consists of four cars that share three jacobs bogies and can only be separated at maintenance facilities.
+The inner two cars are designated as Class 435.
+A 425 unit typically consists of the following cars, where x is the unit's number: